Would I startle you if I mention that people are willing to spend 17% more on companies with great customer service?

 Kayako’s also pretty big on automation, offering trigger-based workflows for routine tasks, automatic reminders and notifications for agents, and more.
 And as with any other platform on this list, you’ll get access to SLA reporting and various customer success insights.

-The basic ‘Inbox’ plan costs $15/mo per agent.
+The basic Inbox plan costs $15/mo per agent if paid annually.
 It includes email, live chat, and social media functionality right away, making it a good value for a small- to mid-size business.

-However, event- and time-based automations, as well as custom conversation views are only available in the ‘Growth’ subscription ($30/mo per agent).
-And if your business depends on Salesforce, you’ll be stuck with the ‘Scale’ plan that sets you back $60/mo per agent.
+However, event- and time-based automations, as well as custom conversation views are only available in the Growth subscription ($30/mo per agent if paid annually).
+And if your business depends on Salesforce, you’ll be stuck with the Scale plan that sets you back $60/mo per agent if paid annually.

 If the pricing makes sense to you, it’s a great option.